Why optimize images in the first place?

 The free version of the plugin offers an unlimited number of compressions, but limits them to lossless compressions that reduce image size by 5 to 10%.
 In contrast with its paid version, this version processes the optimization on your server by default which significantly speeds up the optimization.
 However, in some cases, when your server does not have all pre-compiled binaries installed, the plugin will not work at all.
 With the free version you’ll also be able resize your images as well as convert from one media type to another.

-The paid version of the plugin processes all the optimization in the cloud.
+The premium version of the plugin processes all the optimization in the cloud.
 In addition to the lossless compression, you’ll be able to use Maximum Lossless, Lossy and Maximum Lossy compression options as well, which may reach up to 80% image size reduction, in case of the Maximum Lossy compression.

 There are three options to purchase the paid version of the plugin.
 And although, it was not an easy task for me to understand the features of each option quickly, I determined that in each option the price per compressed image is set to $0.003, but in one case you’d need to subscribe monthly while in another purchase a fixed bundle for a prepaid amount.